Welcome to the latest edition of the Manchester Adult Services Adult Policies, Procedures and Practice (APPP) Portal.

 For ease of use, if you can open the Portal in two tabs next to each other you can click on the Resources section to consult related resources without leaving the chapter you are reading.

-Staff at Manchester Council can send a message to Kate Kay, who is the single point of contact in Manchester ASC who oversees the coordination of this Portal, via the internal email system if you have a comment, suggestion or recommendation you wish to make.
+Staff at Manchester Council can send a message to the Social Work Consultants, who are the point of contact in Manchester ASC and oversee the coordination of this Portal, if you have a comment, suggestion or recommendation you wish to make.
+They can be contacted on [email protected].

 ePractice